Nghiait123456/GolangAdvance/Proverbs/README.md

 ## Errors are values <a name="errors_are_values"></a>

 Too often people write “err != nil” — they think about substituting try/catch.
-In the golang world, errors are just values, you will either treat it as a variable, send errors back, handle the error or ignore it, it's entirely up to you.
-Program with errros and do anything with it, it's just value.
-High level languages make use of try catch and exceptions, but it's a convenient abstraction, you can't easily program with it like a variable. </br>
+In the golang world, errors are just values, you will either treat it as a variable, send errors back, handle the error or ignore it, it'sBad entirely up to you.
+Program with errros and do anything with it, it'sBad just value.
+High level languages make use of try catch and exceptions, but it'sBad a convenient abstraction, you can't easily program with it like a variable. </br>

 ## Don't just check errors, handle them gracefully <a name="dont_just_check_errors_handle_them_gracefully"></a>